autism-all-grown-up/website/content/resources/info.md

 We started working with HealthShare Oregon to create "explainers": guides to help OHP members navigate and access services.
 We paused to focus on launching AAGU.
 We will complete that project and develop explainers for other topics, such as:
 - Simplest and least expensive routes to a positive evaluation experience.
 Including how to get the correct referral from the right provider to the right agency.
 - The difference between an agency, a PA, and a DSP.
-- How do you navigate working with I/DD, Vocational Rehab, OHP, SSI, SSDI, and other state and federal agencies?
+- How to navigate working with I/DD, Vocational Rehab, OHP, SSI, SSDI, and other state and federal agencies.
 - Tips for talking to doctors.

 These guides will be available as web pages, as downloadable PDFs, and in print by request.